giabaoAu/mango/README.md

    -> By fetch a sanity query to check with that specific GitHub ID -> If not -> writeClient() as happening in the background

+   -> User Profile Page => PPR
+   -> User Credentials in profile_card is static (cached) -> Projects are updated live

 9. Project Form Submission Handling
    -> It validates the form with a form schema (using validation.ts) -> if fail, it reset the form
    -> Identify if a _z error_ or just a normal error